philsturgeon/awesome-earth/README.md

 - [iPhone 11 Bio Case from Moment](https://www.shopmoment.com/shop/iphone-bio-case/iphone-11) - A fully compostable protective case for your iPhone.
 Only compatible with iPhone 11 (for now).
 - [Lehman's](https://www.lehmans.com/) - One-stop shop for non-electric, homesteading, survival, handmade, Amish made, plastic free, durable, quality goods.
 If you envision switching to live a simpler life, this place has all the tools you need to do so.

+## Cooking

+Cooking is a major source of carbon emissions all over the world, from wood fires to gas burners.
+It's also bloody dangerous in some parts of the world.
+Smoke from open cooking fires [kills more than eight times as many people](http://www.stoveteam.org/services/the-need) as malaria.

+- [Ecocina Rocket Stoves](http://www.stoveteam.org/) / [Aprovecho Research Center](http://aprovecho.org/) - Wood fired cook stove that uses ~40-50% less fuel than traditional fires and emits ~1/3 the CO2.
+Learn how to build one!
+- [Sun Oven](https://www.sunoven.com) - 🇺🇸 Insulated solar oven that can cook food just like a regular oven.

 ## Transportation

+Cars and trucks account for [nearly one-fifth of all US emissions](https://www.ucsusa.org/clean-vehicles/car-emissions-and-global-warming).
+Despite the UK having [more electric charging points than petrol stations](https://www.mirror.co.uk/news/uk-news/now-more-electric-vehicle-charging-18934596.amp?__twitter_impression=true), [50% of drivers say they need more charging points](https://www.statista.com/chart/17933/what-is-stopping-uk-drivers-from-buying-an-electric-car/), leading to only [6% of new cars being electric](https://www.statista.com/topics/2298/the-uk-electric-vehicle-industry/).
+Hoping that everyone will maybe someday switch to electric cars is not any sort of solution for the worlds problems, but lowering or [removing our reliance on personal cars](https://www.wired.com/story/germany-proves-cars-must-die/) is.

-- [Cycle to Work Scheme](https://www.cyclingweekly.com/news/latest-news/cycle-to-work-scheme-10-things-to-know-5055/amp) - 🇬🇧 This scheme allows employees to spend on bikes and equipment, tax-free, making a claimed saving of up to 42 per cent on the overall value.
+- [Cycle to Work Scheme UK](https://www.cyclingweekly.com/news/latest-news/cycle-to-work-scheme-10-things-to-know-5055/amp) - 🇬🇧 This scheme allows employees to spend on bikes and equipment, tax-free, making a claimed saving of up to 42 per cent on the overall value.
-- [Cylcle to Work Scheme - Ireland](https://www.revenue.ie/en/jobs-and-pensions/taxation-of-employer-benefits/cycle-to-work-scheme.aspx) - This scheme aims to encourage you to cycle to and from work.
-Under the scheme your employer can buy a bicycle and safety equipment for you.
-This will not be a taxable benefit-in-kind.
-There is a limit of €1,000 per bicycle purchased.
-New safety equipment (e g helmets, lights, reflective clothing etc) is included.
+- [Cycle to Work Scheme Ireland](https://www.revenue.ie/en/jobs-and-pensions/taxation-of-employer-benefits/cycle-to-work-scheme.aspx) - Under the scheme your employer can buy a bicycle and safety equipment for you, up to €1,000 per bicycle and safety equipment.
+- [BlaBlaCar](https://www.blablacar.com/) - 🌎 The world’s leading long-distance carpooling platform.
+- [WageWorks Bicycle Reimbursement Program](https://www.wageworks.com/employees/lifestyle-benefits-programs/bicycle-reimbursement-program/) - 🇺🇸 Ride your bike to work and pay for eligible bike-related expenses, and then get reimbursed for those expenses.
 - [Waze Carpool](https://www.waze.com/carpool) - 🌎 Choose to drive or ride, and match with people based on route and time of day.
-- [BlaBlaCar](https://www.blablacar.com/) - 🌎 The world’s leading long-distance carpooling platform.

 ## Zero Waste

+- [App: Litterati](https://www.litterati.org/) - Empowering people to clean the planet.
+Photograph a piece of litter, tag it, and discard properly.
+Participate in a challenge and hold wasteful brands accountable.
 - [App: Too Good To Go](https://toogoodtogo.co.uk/en-gb) - Sell your surplus food, easily and sustainably!
 Save delicious food and fight food waste.
 Find your favorite food and go rescue it.
 - [City Harvest](https://www.cityharvest.org/) - 🇺🇸 City Harvest is New York City’s largest food rescue organization.
 They rescue food and deliver it to hundreds of food pantries, soup kitchens and other community partners.
 - [Donate Toys](https://www.moneycrashers.com/where-donate-used-toys/) - 🇺🇸 Donate toys that your children have grown out of instead of throwing them away.
+- [Go "Swaggless"](https://twitter.com/lindybrandon/status/1131202229229314048) - Nobody needs another corporate logo stressball or other pointless swag.
+Convince your company to skip the nonsense and donate to something worthwhile - like their [Offset Earth](https://offset.earth/) business account!
 - [Olio](https://olioex.com/) - 🇬🇧 We connect neighbours to share food, and other things, rather than chuck them away.
 - [Openstreetmap: Zero Waste (Overpass)](http://overpass-turbo.eu/?template=key&key=zero_waste) - Openstreetmap has the tag zero_waste=* for shops who sell items without packaging.
 - [Original Unverpackt](https://original-unverpackt.de/) - 🇩🇪 Zero packaging supermarket in Berlin. _Original Unverpackt hat sich als erster Supermarkt weltweit dem Zero-Waste-Lifestyle gewidmet._
-- [Rethink Food NYC](https://www.rethinkfood.nyc/) - 🇺🇸 We pick up unused, excess food from restaurants, farms, and other food purveyors to repurpose it into delicious and nutritious meals for under-served New Yorkers.
+- [Rethink Food NYC](https://www.rethinkfood.nyc/) - 🇺🇸 They pick up unused, excess food from restaurants, farms, and other food purveyors, and repurpose it into delicious and nutritious meals for under-served New Yorkers.
-- [Litterati](https://www.litterati.org/) - Empowering people to clean the planet.
-Photograph a piece of litter, tag it, and discard properly.
-Participate in a challenge and hold wasteful brands accountable.